BLOG

 Jim brilliantly didn’t sell out and just pitch LeadIQ either.
 He meets the prospect's expectation by bringing up the LinkedIn picture, which featured things we all would see at a Luau.

-The fact is, the biggest advantage a human being has over automated marketing emails is that when we are prospecting, we can personalize to anything at that moment.
+The biggest advantage a human being has over automated marketing or sales emails is that when we are prospecting, we can personalize to anything at that moment.

 When trying to figure out what to make your cold email about, find some angles that focus on the human you are prospecting to first.
 If you can’t find an angle, you can use the company as a backup.